Sgt. Steve Shatzer stops the police van in the parking lot of a local fuel oil dealership one April night.

 One week after the incident at Eagle Oil, Officer Johnston tested Ryn with an easy building search.
 The dog passed.

-Officer Johnston then tested Ryn for courage to see whether the dog would cringe if attacked.
+Officer Johnston then tested Ryn for courage to see whether the dog would cringe in front of an attacker.
 Ryn was, if anything, more aggressive than before, Officer Johnston said.

 Ryn's training emphasized "total control," Sergeant Shatzer said.
 The dog is aggressive with an attacker, but takes no action until he gets orders from his officer.
 After an arrest, the officer said, the dog is so calm that the attacker can play with him.